bodywork-ml/bodywork-core/docs/index.md

 Bodywork brings DevOps to your machine learning projects and will form the basis of your [Machine Learning Operations (MLOps)](https://en.wikipedia.org/wiki/MLOps) platform.

-If this sounds interesting, then please give a ⭐️ to [Bodywork's GitHub repository](https://github.com/bodywork-ml/bodywork-core).
+If this sounds good to you, then please give a ⭐️ to [Bodywork's GitHub repository](https://github.com/bodywork-ml/bodywork-core).

 ## Requirements